danluke2/software_defined_customization/README.md

 ## Layer 4.5 on your own Ubuntu VM:

-NOTE: Other Linux OS's are possible, but you need to adjust scripts to reflect your environment
+NOTE: Other Linux OS's are possible, but you need to adjust scripts to reflect your environment (mainly the installer file)

 1) Download and configure Ubuntu 20.04+ running kernel 5.11+